There’s nothing like assembling your own AR-15 lower receiver for personal satisfaction and customization.

 Unless you’re in CA and want to pin your stock, then check out my How to Pin a Collapsible Stock Guide.

 But if you’re like me…you want to make your AR-15 lower receiver the best it can be.
-Here are the upgrades I added immediately and that I detail in my Ultimate 3-Gun Rifle Build article (coming soon).
+Here are the upgrades I added immediately.

 AR-15 Lower Receiver Upgrades